Joako360/osm2city/doc/manual/installation.rst

 Installed Packages on Linux
 ---------------------------

-On Ubuntu 17.10 the following packages have amongst others been installed (not exhaustive list):
+On Ubuntu 20.04 the following packages have amongst others been installed (not exhaustive list):

+* postgresql-12
-* postgresql-9.6
+* postgis
-* postgresql-9.6-postgis-2.3
+* postgresql-12-postgis-3
-* postgresql-client-9.6
+* postgresql-client-12
-* postgresql-contrib-9.6
+* postgresql-common
 * pgadmin3
-* postgis
 * python3-psycopg2

 ---------------------